nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 ### jQuery dependency

-The search component autocomplete requires jQuery, please ensure you have jQuery included within you project for this to work.
-In the future we are looking to remove the jQuery dependency.
+The search component autocomplete requires jQuery.
+Please make sure you have jQuery included in your project for this to work.
+We are planning to remove the jQuery dependency.

-> For performance and security reasons, we do not recommend using a jQuery CDN, instead have the jQuery dependency hosted local to your project.
+> We do not recommend using a jQuery CDN, for performance and security reasons.
+Have the jQuery dependency hosted local to your project instead.

 ## Importing assets (optional)